 Even more directly addressed in Outland: In the strip, a woman asked why all the well-known animal characters in comics and animation are all male, and any female animal characters were just The Girlfriend.
 Opus announced that the strip was just about to hire the first major female animal character star to join the main cast, Hazel the Hedgehog.
 In a brilliant sequence that ran for weeks, she lampshaded why most animal characters are male.
 (Are we asking girls to identify with a "little pig-rodent"?
 Can she participate in a slapstick pie fight if depicting violence against females is taboo?
 Is she still her own distinct character if we have to put a bow on her head?)

-Alison Bechdel's Dykes To Watch Out For initially inverted this, with scarcely any male characters, partly as a response to the Smurfette principle (as discussed in The Indelible Alison Bechdel) and partly to force male readers to identify with the female characters, as women often have to identify with male characters.
+Alison Bechdel's Dykes to Watch Out For was made as a response to the Smurfette principle (as discussed in The Indelible Alison Bechdel), to force male readers to identify with the female characters, as women often have to identify with male characters.
 Over the last several years, more male characters have appeared; one of the main characters, Sparrow, had a long-term relationship and a child with a man named Stuart.
 This may have also been her accommodating what has become to be known as The Bechdel Test in her own work.

 When the "New X-Men" started in 1975, Storm was the only female member.
-Though she certainly wasn't the weakest (and seeing as how Chris Claremont was writing, she wasn't alone for long, either).
+Since Chris Claremont was writing, she wasn't alone for long.

 Eventually, the X-Men became quite possibly the heaviest aversion of this trope in the entire genre.
 At some points in their history, female characters actually outnumbered the males.

-The original incarnation of the Brotherhood of Evil Mutants had Scarlet Witch as its only female member, though also the weakest at the time (mostly due to her inexperience with her powers).
+The original incarnation of the Brotherhood of Evil Mutants had Scarlet Witch as its only female member.